breagan/sonoff-nodemcu/README.md

 NodeMCU is open source.
 NodeMCU is programmed with the LUA programming language and has modules to support just about any project imaginable.

 This modification provides a base functionality.
 The switch can be controlled from any web browser on the “local LAN”.
 The button also provides a toggle so that manual operation of the switch is available.
 The LED provides setup and operational status indication.
+After a power interruption the last state of the switch is saved and the switch is set to that state when power is restored.

 NodeMCU, from the master branch has been flashed to this switch.
 Modules included are: